zooniverse/panoptes/README.md

 0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `frails runner db/fig_dev_seed_data/fig_dev_seed_data.rb`

 0. Open up the application in your browser:
-  + If on a Mac, run `boot2docker ip` to get the IP-address where the server is running.
+  + If on a Mac, run `docker-machine ip default` to get the IP-address where the server is running.
   + Visit either that address or just localhost on port 3000.

 This will get you a working copy of the checked out code base.
 Keep your code up to date and rebuild the image if needed!